There are five registrations or licenses issued by the Standards

 that any person, firm or corporation involved in the business

-of selling or otherwise dealing in liquefied petroleum gases
+of selling, or otherwise dealing in liquefied petroleum gases

 which require handling, storing, measuring, transporting,

-which use liquefied petroleum gas shall annually register
+or distributing liquefied petroleum gas shall annually register

 comprehensive general liability insurance including product

 liability and automotive liability, if needed.
 The policy amounts are $1,000,000 for a Class A dealer (provides transportation of LP-Gas) or $100,000 for a Class B dealer, combined single limits.
 The law provides

 for alternates to insurance in the form of a bond, certificate

 of deposit or irrevocable letter of credit.